aws-samples/amazon-q-business-samples/code-samples/terraform/README.md

 1. **Clone the Repository**

-   Instead of cloning the entire repository, please follow the instructions in the `sparse-checkout.md` file located at `amazon-q-business-samples/sparse-checkout.md` to selectively clone only the required Terraform configurations.
+   To clone only the required Terraform configurations instead of the entire repository, follow the sparse checkout instructions in [sparse-checkout.md](/sparse-checkout.md).

 2. **Initialize Terraform**